 - Be patient as it opens up.
 It takes a while.
 Enjoy the slow process.
 Each morning when you wake up go straight to the beauty and look what has emerged.
 It’s just darn cool people!

 - Once the bulb is finished blooming, it will bloom again.
-After the bloom fades, cut off the tube and flower near the top of the bulb, but leave the green leaf foliage.
-If it doesn’t have green leaves, still cut off the bloom stem.
-Water on occasion, keeping it a tad on the dry side.
-When the leaves begin to grow (or if they are already present), begin to apply a 10-10-10 fertilizer.
+After the bloom fades, cut off the tube and flower near the top of the bulb, but leave the foliage.
+Water on occasion, even applying a bit of fertilizer.
 When frost is past, put your Amaryllis pot outside in a part-sunny place, maybe digging a bit of a hole in the ground for the pot to sit in.
 Continue to water and add fertilizer now and then.
-Before the first frost comes in the fall, move the pot indoors.
-Remove the bulb from the pot, snip off the roots and let it dry out in a warm dry place.
-You can leave the leaves on while it dries out, placing the bulb/leaf in the sun (to absorb a bit more energy).
-When the leaves are dead and the bulb is dry (5-8 weeks), the bulb can be repotted for another bloom cycle in November/December/January.
+When frost comes in the fall, move the pot indoors.
+Remove the bulb from the pot, let it dry out in a warm dry place.
+When the leaves are dead and the bulb is dry (5 weeks), then the bulb can be repotted for another bloom cycle in November/December.

 All this looks like work.
 It’s not.
 It’s called Coaxing Beauty or Amaryllis Soul Care.
 Trust me.
 Doing something like this just might help you better care for others.
 I think I cared for K better because of Amaryllis Soul Care.
 Just yesterday K looked at me and said, “I see you differently now.”
 She was referring to the increased love in our friendship.
 Because I cared for self, I was able to better love her.
 And I do have to say that in this situation while I was determined to put my hope in Christ, I also did get what I hoped for.
 That doesn’t always happen.
 But this time it did.
 I would have been grateful within any outcome.
 Yet I am so glad, this time, the outcome was healing.
 It’s ok K. You can celebrate now.
 You are healed.
 No cancer.
 None.
 Goodness, a miracle!
 Miracles deserve to be celebrated.
 Yes, sweet friend, we would have practiced gratitude no matter what.
 I get that tension.
 I do.
 And yet, I think it is OK for us to jump up and down and dance all around.
 You are AOK.
 Yay!